ssoranno/RobotProject/README.md

 1 PmodMIC (Digilent pmod microphone)

-## How it works?
-The servo motors are attached to the spi bus on the MX7.
+2 Seven Segment Displays

+1 Digilent Pmod 8LD

+## MX7 Port Connections
+The SSDs are attached to the top rows of ports JA & JB and the top rows of Ports JC & JD The Pmod 8LD is connected to port JF
+The IR sensors are connected to the top rows of port JE The 2 servo motors is connected to the bottom of port JD